theodox/ta_101/TA coding 101.md

 Neither of these line is a big deal -- but both impose an incremental tax on your thought process, particularly when you're reading a long, complex piece code where the Maya mechanics are main point.
 When you first learn Maya the challenge is simply getting things working and that kind of very explicit step-by-step code is part of the learning process.
 When you're more senior, you will start seeing opportunities to clean up and clarify the chattiness and clutter of the Maya API.

 It is a good idea to resist the temptation to write and endless series of wrappers for convenience.
 A good simplification is one that expresses your intentions better and offers more tools for working with the problem -- not just one that saves a few characters!
-See the discussion of [frameworks](frameworks) above.
+See the discussion of [frameworks](#frameworks) above.

 [This talk](https://www.youtube.com/watch?v=wf-BqAjZb8M) by Raymond Hettinger is a great example of how you want to approach code simplficiation -- it's an example of a Python core developer explaining how to 'Pythonify' an api that was written for another language mindset.
 It's a natural analogy for how we relate to Maya.

-## Tools for simplification
+## The toolbox

 <a id='modules'></a>
 ### Modules